nunit/docs/docs/articles/nunit/getting-started/dotnet-core-and-dotnet-standard.md

 The other information on this page is older documentation.
 If you follow the instructions in the [Installation section](xref:installation) your project will work with .NET Core and .NET Standard.

-The test projects have to be .Net Core or .Net Framework, .Net Standard can't be used as a test project, since it can't be run on its own, but any code in a .Net Standard library can be tested from a .Net Core or .Net Framework test project.
+The test projects have to be .NET Core or .NET Framework; .NET Standard can't be used as a test project, since it can't be run on its own, but any code in a .NET Standard library can be tested from a .NET Core or .NET Framework test project.

 ## TL;DR